Welcome

 My story

-In January 2007, at the age of 51, I joined a 12-step program and began my recovery from food addiction, losing 75 pounds in the process... and keeping it off since then.
+In January 2007, at the age of 51, I joined a 12-step program and began my recovery from food addiction, losing 75 pounds in the process.
+Read more…

-In January 2011, at the age of 55, I began my recovery from a multi-trauma accident, 36 fractures, damaged lungs, a spinal cord
+In January 2011, at the age of 55, I began my recovery from a multi-trauma accident, 36 fractures, damaged lungs, and post traumatic stress.
+Read more…

 I am deeply grateful for all the kindnesses, large and small, offered to me in recovery.
 Here I am... alive… still making progress … still not perfect … finding a new way forward in a growing community of women and men who share a lot in common around food and life.